nmufundirwa/GROUP-4-ASSIGNMENT-PYTHON-FOR-MEDICAL-IMAGING-PROCESSING/README.md

    python main.py --input images --output output
    ```

-   This will process chest x-ray images and save them into `Normal` and `Pneumonia` subdirectories based on the classification.
+   Classifies chest x-ray images and saves them into `Normal` and `Pneumonia` subdirectories.

 ## How to Run Tests